-The Society has a management action plan which sets out actions that are planned if certain circumstances arise which would cause asset values to fall or liability values to rise and which would therefore affect own funds.
+The Society has a management action plan which sets out actions that are planned if certain solvency ratio triggers are breached within the capital management policy.

-The Society monitors is own funds and other aspects of its capital through:
+The Society monitors its own funds and other aspects of its capital through:

-- tracking and estimating solvency regularly - ORSA and other business projection to ensure that business plans remain appropriate - monitoring new business levels, mix and profitability, and

-• ensuring that the assets are invested appropriately.
+- tracking and estimating solvency regularly - ORSA and other business projections to ensure that business plans remain appropriate - monitoring new business levels, mix and profitability, and - ensuring that the assets are invested appropriately.